 Yet Stewart grew increasingly dissatisfied with the quality of instruction at Howard and became one of the first black students to enroll in the University of South Carolina at Columbia in 1874.
 In December 1875, Stewart graduated with Bachelor of Arts and L.L.B. degrees.

 William C. Nell was an African American civic activist, abolitionist, and historian.
-Born and raised in Boston, Nell was the son of William Guion Nell, a prominent tailor and black activist.
+Born and raised in Boston, Massachusetts, Nell was the son of William Guion Nell, a prominent tailor and black activist.
 William C. Nell was introduced to racial inequality and black activism from birth.
 In the 1830s, he became politically active as a member of the Juvenile Garrison Independent Society where he wrote plays and hosted political debates while being mentored by William Lloyd Garrison.
 Nell was a printer’s apprentice for Garrison’s newspaper, the Liberator.
 Nell came of age in the 1840s, as a leader in the campaign to desegregate the Boston railroad (1843) and Boston performance halls (1853).
 He was also a founding member of the New England Freedom Association in 1842, a black Boston organization that assisted fugitive slaves in their efforts to gain freedom.

 Cyril Briggs was a pioneering civil rights activist, journalist, black nationalist, and member of the American Communist Party.
 Born in 1888 on the Eastern Caribbean island of Nevis, Briggs immigrated to New York City in 1905 and joined a burgeoning community of radical West Indian intellectuals in Harlem.
 In 1912 be was hired at the New York Amsterdam News where he voiced support for World War I and Woodrow Wilson's anti colonial doctrine of self-determination, which he saw as validating his own radical vision of African American self-rule.
 Further radicalized in the wake of World War I and the Russian Revolution, Briggs started publishing his own periodical, the Crusader, in September 1918 and one month later founded the African Blood Brotherhood (ABB).
 Incorporating Marxist class-consciousness under the banner of "Africa for Africans," the Crusader and the ABB became vehicles for Briggs' distinctive merger of interracial revolutionary socialism with black nationalism and anti colonialism.